The Hero finds himself in an empty room, and then the walls start closing in, threatening to squash our hero from the sides.

 - Most late-model Final Fantasy games have this trope, sometimes with only one moving wall in the Death Trap.
 The wall is a living creature, and must be defeated before it crushes the party.

-- And another sequence where the moving wall was alive and you actually had to fight it to the death as it advanced.
-If it advanced all the way, your party members would start dying instantly one by one, and significantly faster than you could revive them.
+- And another sequence where the moving wall is actually a monster called the Demon Wall, and you actually have to fight it to the death as it advances.
+If it advances all the way, it starts spamming the special move Crush, an Always Accurate Attack that instantly kills whoever it hits, and significantly faster than you can revive your party members.

 - In Half-Life, a pair of mooks capture the player character and toss him in a trash compactor.
 Which he then escapes via conveniently stacked up garbage.

-- One dungeon in the Oracle series has a large room with obstacles that must be crossed before its walls crush the player.
+- The Ancient Ruins, the sixth dungeon in Oracle of Seasons, has a large room with obstacles that must be crossed before its walls crush the player.
+The trap is activated by grabbing the big red rupee.

 - Mega Man 4 has the series' first example with Dust Man's trash compactor stage.

-- In Mega Man Zero, Aztec Falcon was fought in a trash compactor stage as well.
-It's different in the fact that you weren't the one being crushed, it was another Reploid.
-And you only had 75 seconds to beat the guy.
+- In Mega Man Zero, Aztec Falcon is fought in a trash compactor stage as well.
+It's different in the fact that you aren't the one being crushed, it's another Reploid.
+And you only have 75 seconds to beat the guy.

-- Mega Man X 2 has several sequences where you have to climb up between walls before they crush you.
+- Mega Man X2 has several sequences where you have to climb up between walls before they crush you.
 There's actually a robot who triggers this; if you kill it first (try charged-up Sonic Slicer), the walls won't move.
-Alas, there's no such trick for the similar traps in X3 and X7.
+Alas, there's no such trick for the similar traps in Mega Man X3 and Mega Man X7.

-- X4 has one in the opening stage, which you could accidentally drop down right before the boss fight.
+- Mega Man X4 has one in the opening stage, which you can accidentally drop down right before the boss fight.
 It does contain a life and a health pickup, though.

-- In Messiah, a shooter from 2000, there is that moment, where you trigger a security system, which causes the only available NPC (a worker) to fall and break his legs (meaning he can only crawl slowly), and one of the walls begins to slowly move against you.
+- In Messiah, a shooter from 2000, there is a moment where you trigger a security system which causes the only available NPC (a worker) to fall and break his legs (meaning he can only crawl slowly), and one of the walls begins to slowly move against you.
 You're then required to possess the worker and slowly crawl to the switch, deactivating the wall and opening a passage further.

 - Prince of Persia 2 has crushing walls in its later levels, some of which are situated in inescapable pits under Fake Platforms.

 - Rise of the Triad: In early versions, even touching an approaching wall causes instant death.
-While walls usually were independent movers, there are some places where sections of walls move back and forth to crush the player and one level where it appears the walls are closing in when you hit a touchplate but stop at the last second.
+While walls usually are independent movers, there are some places where sections of walls move back and forth to crush the player.
+In one level, it appears the walls are closing in when you hit a touchplate, but they stop at the last second.

 - Happens throughout the Tomb Raider series.